Being admitted to the transplant centre

 Medical terms explained

 Antibodies are made by your immune system to help recognise and fight against ‘foreign’ substances, such as bacteria and viruses.
-Certain antibodies in your blood can make it more likely for your body to reject your new kidney.
+Certain antibodies in your blood can make it more likely for your body to reject your new lung.

 Rejection is when your immune system starts to attack your transplanted organ because it doesn’t recognise it.